Malfanito/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio

-A culmination of my efforts to break into and thrive in the infosec world.
+This is a culmination of my efforts to break into and thrive in the infosec world.

+Please enjoy this peek into my journey.

+Dean Baker